Automattic/liveblog/HACKING.md

 * Tests are in `t/`.

 # Backend
 * The god class is `WPCOM_Liveblog`.
 Its members are used only as static.
 It's responsible for almost the whole backend.
-We shuld slowly split out parts of it.
+We should slowly split out parts of it.
 * `<permalink>/liveblog` URLs are handled by `handle_ajax_request()`.
 * The methods responsible for responding to AJAX requests are prefixed with `ajax_`.
 There's most of the action.
 * `WPCOM_Liveblog_Entry_Query` is responsible for searching for entries by different criteria.
 Its methods usually return arrays of instances of `WPCOM_Liveblog_Entry`.